userfrosting/learn/pages/18.recipes/06.advanced-tutorial/02.extended/04.adding-ufmodal/docs.md

 ## Adding to the controller

-We now need to add additional functions to our controller.
-Each of the routes we added in the previous step will require two more functions inside our controller class.
-The first function will retrieve the modal form and send it to the client and the second function will actually process the form submission.
-We will begin by examining the code that calls our modal to create a new pastry and break down what is happening.
+We now need to add the additional functions to our controller class that we added to our routes file.
+Each modal form will require two functions.
+The first will retrieve the modal form and send it to the client and the second function will actually process the form submission.
+We will begin by examining the code that calls our modal to create a new Pastry and break down what is happening.

 ### Create